Current Research Projects

 Climate change impacts on fire ecology and management more broadly are already being observed across much of the US, and are projected to continue and increase in many areas.
 Part of the challenge for fire and land managers is to both understand and quantify those impacts at multiple scales, and then to utilize climate information in a way that increases the resilience and success of their management programs.
 We work on projects across the human-environment range from the physical to the social sciences to address this issue.
 We also conduct considerable outreach developing climate information tools for wildland fire and land managers, and conducting workshops and webinars on using historical and projected climate data in management applications.

-Assessing vulnerability and increasing resilience to cascading consequences on wildfire in the Northwest (ONGOING)
+Assessing vulnerability and increasing resilience to cascading consequences on wildfire in the Northwest (COMPLETED)

 We are working with WSU and a broad range of stakeholders to develop improved modeling of wildfire vulnerability and develop scenarios for increasing resilience through forest management, policy transformation, and community engagement.
 This is a 4-year effort funded by the NSF Hazard-SEES program for which Dr. Kolden is the PI, you can read more about it by clicking here.